Model Theory of R-trees: Introduction

 \section{Introduction}

 Continuous logic is an extension of classical first order logic used to study the model theory of structures based on metric spaces.
-In this paper, we use continuous logic as presented in \cite{N} and \cite{BU} to study the model theory of $\R$-trees.
+In this paper, we use continuous logic as presented in Ben Yaacov, Berenstein, Henson and Usvyatsov \cite{N} and Ben Yaacov and Usvyatsov \cite{BU} to study the model theory of $\R$-trees.

-An $\R$-tree is a metric space $T$ such that for any two points $a,b \in T$ there is a unique arc in $T$ from $a$ to $b$, and that arc is a geodesic segment (i.e., an isometric copy of some closed interval in $\R$).
+An $\R$-tree is a metric space $T$ such that for any two points $a,b \in T$ there is a unique arc in $T$ from $a$ to $b$, and that arc is a geodesic segment ({ie}, an isometric copy of some closed interval in $\R$).
 These spaces arise naturally in geometric group theory, for example: the asymptotic cone of a hyperbolic finitely generated group is an $\R$-tree.

 An $\R$-tree may be unbounded, while the existing full treatments of continuous model theory are restricted to bounded structures.
 With this in mind, we consider pointed trees, choose a real number $r>0$, and axiomatize the theory $\RT_r$ of pointed $\R$-trees of radius at most $r$ in a suitable continuous signature.